Caroline Catz: Television and cinema

-She played opposite Michael Kitchen in a TV movie, The Guilty in June 1992.
-In 1994 she took a lead role in the BBC's All Quiet on the Preston Front, which ran for three series.
+She played opposite Michael Kitchen in the TV movie The Guilty in June 1992.
+In 1994, she took a lead role in the BBC's All Quiet on the Preston Front, which ran for three series.
 She followed this with a spell in The Bill as Rosie Fox, during which she met Michael Higgs, who later became her husband.
-Her part in The Bill was the first of four long-term roles in which she played police officers; in The Vice she was a PC, in Murder in Suburbia and DCI Banks she was a Detective Inspector.
+Her part in The Bill was the first of four long-term roles in which she played police officers: in The Vice she was a PC; in Murder in Suburbia and DCI Banks she was a Detective Inspector.

-From 2004 to 2022 Catz has starred in ITV's Doc Martin, where she plays primary school headmistress Louisa Ellingham, (nee Glasson).
+From 2004 to 2022, Catz starred in ITV's Doc Martin, in which she played primary school headmistress Louisa Ellingham (née Glasson).

-Catz has continued to appear in one-off roles, including In Denial of Murder, in which she played real-life murder victim Wendy Sewell, and in an episode of Hotel Babylon.
+Catz continued to appear in one-off roles, including In Denial of Murder, in which she played real-life murder victim Wendy Sewell, and in an episode of Hotel Babylon.
 She also appeared in a two-part episode of Single Handed, entitled The Stolen Child, as Dr Maggie Hunter.
 Originally shown in Ireland in January 2008, the episode was broadcast by ITV on 9 August 2009.

 From 2012 until 2016, she played Detective Inspector Helen Morton in DCI Banks.
 In November 2016, ITV cancelled the programme.

 In 2014, Catz directed the documentary titled A Message to the World...Whatever Happened to Jesse Hector?
 Also in 2014, she narrated the BBC's television documentary Ebola – The Search for a Cure.

 Catz starred in the 2016 BBC One sitcom series I Want My Wife Back, playing the role of Bex.

 In 2017, Catz wrote, directed, and starred in a short documentary on Delia Derbyshire, Delia Derbyshire: The Myths And The Legendary Tapes, (2017), which was screened at the BFI London Film Festival.
 She expanded it into a feature-length film that debuted in October 2020.

 In 2018, she was the narrator on Britain's Biggest Warship, a documentary series about the aircraft carrier HMS Queen Elizabeth (R08).